Preparation pays off for Danville football

 “Last year, it was just the small things,” Vikings receiver Darryl Kelley said.
 “We’d put our heads down when they scored.
 But this year, we grew up a lot.”

-With 3:26 left in the third, Colton Castongue caught a pass up the seam and bolted for a 52-yard touchdown to make the score 20-8.
+With 3:26 left in the third, Colton Castongue caught a pass up the seam and bolted for a 52-yard touchdown to make it 20-8.

-Reed piled on two more touchdown runs, and by the time Josiah Payne scored with 3:10 left in the game, it was effectively over.
+Reed piled on two more touchdown runs, and by the time Josiah Payne scored with 3:10 left, it was effectively over.

 The Vikings move on to play Lemont next Saturday.
 The Indians stand at 10-0, but the Vikings aren’t intimidated.
 The teams played each other last year, with Danville falling 15-9.